-TPOPP is the Kansas/Missouri version of POLST (Physician Orders for Life-Sustaining Treatment).
-POLST is a voluntary national program that seeks to align treatment plans with the goals and values of seriously ill patients living with life-limiting illness.
+TPOPP is the Kansas/Missouri version of National POLST, a voluntary program seeking to align treatment plans with the goals and values of seriously ill patients living with life-limiting illness across care settings.
 The Kansas/Missouri POLST initiative, sponsored by the Center, is the country's only bi-state initiative.
-The Center trains providers at various stages of development of TPOPP, requiring extensive coordination among and between providers and across care settings.
-No other organization has been more effective than the Center at unifying healthcare professionals across the state in advocating for the patient's right to decide what medical care they want and don't want.